-Words or phrases highlighted with dotted underline are words or phrases with a defined meaning specified in the Definitions Chapter of POR
+Words or phrases highlighted with dotted underline are words or phrases with a defined meaning specified in the Definitions Chapter of POR become members of The Scout Association owe allegiance to their own country.

-Rules or sections of PQR that are amended for Scotland in the Scottish Variations from PQR are indicated by ^[SV] There are no Counties in Northern Ireland. ^[NI] indicates that this specific point or rule does not apply or is amended in NI.
-Where necessary, Northern Ireland volunteers and staff should refer for clarification to their Regional Lead Volunteer/Member of the Scouts NI Country team, but the principles of all PQR rules apply fully in NI.
+Rules or sections of POR that are amended for Scotland in the Scottish Variations from POR are indicated by [SV]

+There are no Counties in Northern Ireland.
+[NI] indicates that this specific point or rule does not apply or is amended in NI.
+Where necessary, Northern Ireland volunteers and staff should refer for clarification to their Regional Lead Volunteer/Member of the Scouts NI Country team, but the principles of all POR rules apply fully in NI.